-They have created devices for patients whose tremors from Parkinson’s disease make eating and writing difficult, designed low-cost systems to filter arsenic pollution out of water and explored new compounds to fight drug-resistant malaria.
+SLU undergraduate students have created devices for patients whose tremors from Parkinson’s disease make eating and writing difficult, designed low-cost systems to filter arsenic pollution out of water and explored new compounds to fight drug-resistant malaria.

 At SLU, research extends beyond STEM-related fields.

 Our students have ventured to Ireland to study the connection between the Celtic Church and environmentalism and traveled to Belize City to find solutions to stop the high school dropout epidemic.
 Each summer, students cross the Mississippi River to Cahokia Mounds to be part of one of the world’s largest archaeological explorations of a prehistoric native civilization.

 This program is meant to connect students with faculty who are conducting research, creative endeavors and other scholarly projects at SLU.

 You can apply to opportunities posted in Handshake under the SURGE employer profile (search ‘SLU SURGE’).
 You must provide a resume and a statement of purpose (cover letter) explaining why you want to be involved with the project.

 Applications will go to the faculty member overseeing the project and they will choose whom they wish to hire.

 Graduate Research at SLU

 Graduate students at SLU take research to the next level — delving deeply into a discipline.
 They find connections among disparate texts.
 Apply new solutions to old problems.
 Discover, experiment, dream.

 At Saint Louis University, research opportunities drive graduate education.
 And many graduate students have a close relationship with a faculty mentor to guide their studies.